 Paleo Diet: What Is It and Why Is It So Popular?

 The paleo diet, also known as the “Paleolithic Diet,” is an eating method based on the diet of early humans.
-Also called the “caveman diet,” the idea behind the paleo diet is that the human body is ill-adapted to the post-agricultural foodstuffs available today.
+The idea behind the paleo diet is that the human body is ill-adapted to the post-agricultural foodstuffs available today.

 Proponents of the paleo diet hold that a hunter-gatherer type diet has been the norm for most of human existence.
 Paleo diet foods include vegetables, fruits, nuts, and animal proteins—anything that humans living in hunter-gatherer societies could have eaten.